1995parham-teaching/harpocrates/README.md

 ```

 ## examples
-Here you can see some examples of emails I sent from sample csv file:
+Here you can see some examples of emails I sent from sample csv files:
 ![example](example.png)

 ![example](more_example.png)